Smart Shopping List

 The problem with manual grocery lists

-Most home cooks still write shopping lists by hand — scrolling through recipes, jotting ingredients on paper or in a notes app.
+Most home cooks still write shopping lists by hand, scrolling through recipes and jotting ingredients on paper or in a notes app.
 This approach has predictable problems:

 How smart shopping lists work